 Packaging in contact with food (primary packaging) is regulated for safety under Division 23 of the Food and Drugs Act and Regulations.
 Essentially, it is illegal to use packaging that imparts contaminants to food.
 Until 2014, food packaging in federally regulated establishments had to be pre-approved and listed before it could be released to the market, but now such pre-market assessments are voluntary.
 The CFIA provides industry guidance.

 The Safe Food for Canadians Act and Regulations (which incorporates some of the provisions of the earlier Canadian Consumer Packaging and Labeling Act) sets out operational requirements for food packing and packaging.
 These provisions are primarily about food safety and fraud prevention.
-Although the Act was passed in 2012, not all of its provisions may yet be in force.
+Although the Act was passed in 2012, not all of its provisions are yet in force, including rules on container sizes.
 The regulations regarding packaging material approvals and food safety are also discussed under Goal 4.

 However, packaging is not federally regulated for its resource consumption or negative environmental impact unless the materials or breakdown by-products are considered toxic under the Canadian Environmental Protection Act, Part V, Controlling Toxic Substances.
 Section 68 defines what is considered toxic, and Schedule 1 contains the list of toxic substances, some of which have been used in the past in packaging, and some that are still used and are constituents of plastics.
 Microbeads in toiletries are already on the list, as is bis-phenol A (BPA).
 As a result, all of these substances have mitigation strategies.